Skip to main content

 Things to Do in Punta Gorda, FL (2026)

-Discover the best things to do in Punta Gorda FL for 2026.
-From historic downtown and Fishermen's Village to Peace River kayaking and world-class tarpon fishing.
+Discover top things to do in Punta Gorda FL for 2026, from historic downtown and Fishermen's Village to Peace River kayaking and tarpon fishing.

 Historic downtown Punta Gorda with waterfront views